 3. No telecommuting

 Telecommuting (working from home) has numerous benefits for employers and employees.
-By not offering remote work options, you’ll put your company behind the curve and it will seem outdated by potential employees.
+By not offering remote work options, you’ll put your company behind the curve and it will seem outdated to potential employees.

 For starters, telecommuting can save time and money in commuting costs, and also allows employees to meet the demands of their busy lives.
 Allowing staff to carry out their duties either wholly or partially from home can help them to manage their work and home commitments.
 This means that employees are more productive and often work long hours without a draining commute.